How can we help you?

 • Concept & Feasibility

-We can review your property or site and discuss what you'd like to achieve in terms of design, budget and timescale.
-We'll then help you to define a brief that will inform our concept proposals.
-Once you're happy with our initial ideas, we will develop these into a feasibility scheme that will allow us all to assess the practicalities of the project, making sure our proposals are the right solution for you before pushing ahead further.
+We begin by reviewing your property or site and discussing what you'd like to achieve in terms of design, budget and timescale.
+From here, we'll work with you to define a brief that will inform our concept proposals.
+Once you're happy with our initial ideas, we will develop a feasibility scheme to assess the practicalities of the project, ensuring our proposals are the right solution for you before progressing further.

 • Planning Applications

-We can advise on whether Planning permission will be required and the likelihood of achieving this if it is, based on past experience and our knowledge of Island Plan policies.
-We can then request pre-application advice from the Planning Department if appropriate and will submit outline or full Planning applications on your behalf, to suit your particular project's circumstances.
-We can advise you on what other consultants you might need and point you in the right directtion to obtain any additional specialist surveys or input.
+We can advise on whether Planning permission is required and the likelihood of approval, drawing on our experience and understanding of Island Plan policies.
+Where appropriate, we can seek pre-application advice and prepare and submit outline or full Planning applications on your behalf.
+We can also advise on the appointment of other consultants and guide you in obtaining any specialist surveys that might be required for your project.

 • Building Byelaws

-We have extensive Building Byelaws knowledge and an excellent working relationship with the Building Control Department.
-We are able to prepare and submit the necessary drawings, technical notes and JSAP calculations that are required in order to obtain Byelaws permission, which is required prior to commencing any regulated building works.
+We have extensive knowledge of Building Byelaws and maintain strong working relationships with the Building Control Department.
+We can prepare and submit the required architectural drawings, technical information and JSAP calculations to secure Building Byelaws approval prior to the commencement of any regulated building works, liaising with your engineer to finalise proposals for structural and below-ground drainage designs.

 • Tender & Construction